-The Healthy Teen Project is an Intensive Outpatient and Partial Hospitalization program in the San Francisco Bay area for adolescents who struggle with eating disorders.
+The Healthy Teen Project provides Intensive Outpatient and Partial Hospitalization programs in the San Francisco Bay area for teenagers who struggle with eating disorders.
 We believe that teens struggling with eating disorders deserve every opportunity to find their inner strength and experience a joyful, productive life.

 Eating disorders create significant challenges for teens and their families in all aspects of their lives.
 Sometimes these challenges require intensive treatment.
 Through our multidisciplinary approach, we address physical, emotional, and nutritional health, academic functioning, and family and peer relationships.
 Our goal is to provide holistic care that supports adolescents and their families in finding new and healthy ways of living.

 So often, teens with eating disorders and their families feel isolated and alone.
 Our program provides structure and support.
 It gives clients a chance to connect, relate and problem solve with others that struggle with similar issues.
 We help guide families in supporting their loved ones in a safe and caring way.